OCA/stock-logistics-barcode/stock_barcodes/README.rst

 ~~~~~~~~~~~~~~~~~

 You can change to "manual entry" to allow to select data without scanner
-hardware, but hardward scanner still active on, so a use case would be when
+hardware, but hardware scanner still active on, so a use case would be when
 user wants set quantities manually instead increment 1.0 unit peer scan action.

 Scan logs